Oxford Group: Frank Buchman

 "I thought of those six men back in Philadelphia (the hospice's board) who I felt had wronged me.
 They probably had, but I'd got so mixed up in the wrong that I was the seventh wrong man....
 I began to see myself as God saw me, which was a very different picture than the one I had of myself.
 I don't know how to explain it, I can only tell you I sat there and realized how my sin, my pride, my selfishness and my ill-will had eclipsed me from God in Christ....
 I was the center of my own life.
 Not Him.
 That big 'I' had to be crossed out.
 I saw my resentments against those men standing out like tombstones in my heart.
 I asked God to change me and He told me to put things right with them.
 It produced in me a vibrant feeling, as though a strong current of life had suddenly been poured into me and afterwards a dazed sense of a great spiritual shaking-up."
 Buchman wrote letters of apology to the six board members asking their forgiveness for harboring ill will.
 Buchman regarded this as a foundation experience and in later years frequently referred to it with his followers.

 F. B. Meyer and the Keswick Convention's influence on Buchman was a major one.
 Meyer had published The Secret of Guidance in 1896.
 One of his mottos was: "Let no day pass without its season of silent waiting before God."
 Meyer personally coached Buchman into "daily guidance".

 The theology of the Keswick Convention at the time was that of the Holiness movement with its idea, originally derived from Methodism, of the second work of grace which would allow "entire sanctification": Christians living "in close union with Christ" could remain "free from sin" through the Holy Spirit.
-That is where Buchman's assertion (bizaare to many Lutheran or Reformed ears) that "human nature can change" originates.
+That is where Buchman's assertion (bizarre to many Lutheran or Reformed ears) that "human nature can change" originates.
 Another assertion was "Absolute moral standards belong by Holiness", even though this formula used by Buchman had been formulated by the American Presbyterian missionary Robert Elliott Speer.